maxxsh/GifthealthEngineeringProject/README.md

 I moved the prescription state helpers into `src/state.ts` so the event rules stay a bit easier to read.
 That is still a simple design, just split by job.

+## Assumptions

-## Sorting assumption
+### Sorting

 The sample output shows that the report is not just in input order.
 I sorted the final report by total fills descending.
 If two patients have the same fill count, I sort by income ascending.
 That was the smallest rule I could use that still matches the example output.

+### Validation

+I assume each valid input line has exactly three space-delimited values: patient name, drug name, and event name.
+I also assume patient and drug names are simple single tokens and do not contain spaces or special delimiter characters like `:`.

+Event names are case-sensitive and only `created`, `filled`, and `returned` are valid.

+The final report should include patients who had a valid `created` event, even if they ended with 0 fills.

+Money can be stored as whole dollars because the rules only use `$5` and `$1`.

 ## Testing